 Invitation to provide feedback to others

 While you were nominating your reviewers, other people may have nominated you as their reviewer.
-Once approved bytheir managers, you will get an invitation email explaining who you should provide feedback to.
+Once approved by their managers, you will get an invitation email explaining to whom you should provide feedback.

 You can also always use the Small Improvements homepage to see your upcoming tasks, like providing feedback to others: